embrace-io/embrace-docs/docs/ios/open-source/features/capture-services/url-session.md

 * `is_sampled` is `01` if the span is sampled, `00` otherwise.

 :::warning
-If you're using the Embrace Dashboard with your app, you might need to contact and Embrace representative to enable this feature through the remote configuration.
+If you're using the Embrace Dashboard with your app, you might need to contact an Embrace representative to enable this feature through the remote configuration.

 If you're not using the Embrace Dashboard, you can enable this feature by passing a custom `EmbraceConfigurable` with `isNetworkSpansForwardingEnabled` set to true when [initializing the SDK](/docs/ios/open-source/integration/embrace-options/).
 :::